What type of content do you primarily create?

 Unlike quality, correctness improvement did vary by model size.
 The prompting principles had the biggest impact on the correctness of larger models, and were much less effective for the smaller ones.

 What does this mean?
-It seems like there is something about the larger models that allow prompting to improve correctness—a good sign since it means we can take steps to actively reduce the LLM's hallucinations.
+It seems like there is something about the larger ChatGPT models that allow prompting to improve correctness—a good sign since it means we can take steps to actively reduce the AI's hallucinations.
 Coupling this with the fact that the larger models tend to have a better baseline correctness, you can really get a boost by using a larger model plus good prompting.

 The one negative?
 You really have to use the bigger models for the techniques to work.

-The researchers added a series of delightfully oddball prompts to their principles including threats, bribes, and commands.
+The researchers added a series of delightfully oddball ChatGPT prompts to their principles including threats, bribes, and commands.
 Although none of them were top performing, they did give a slight edge, especially for the larger models.

 Here were the phrases they used: